-I am a Lecturer in Philosophy at the School of Politics, International Studies and Philosophy at Queen's University Belfast.
+I am a Lecturer in Philosophy at the School of History, Anthropology, Philosophy and Politics at Queen's University Belfast.
 My primary research interest is in epistemology.

 I received my PhD in philosophy at the University of British Columbia in 2012.
 My dissertation, Belief in Context (supervisor: Chris Stephens), looks at belief-analogues of various positions in the debate over epistemic contextualism, and the relationship between binary and scaled notions of belief.
 You can read an abstract and download the final dissertation here.